 Working with the public

 Another thing I also really enjoy is engaging with the public and telling them about the species I work with and how important the work we do is.

-I get a lot of job satisfaction on a daily basis, however, working with some amazing species such as the Atelopus toads – which as a group of species are extremely endangered – and getting a Komodo dragon at Paignton Zoo are highlights.
+I get a lot of job satisfaction on a daily basis.
+Highlights for me include working with amazing species such as the Atelopus toads – which as a group of species are extremely endangered – and getting a Komodo dragon at Paignton Zoo.

 I have also had some amazing opportunities to travel, visiting Panama, Montserrat, Peru, Costa Rica and Canada and giving many presentations at conferences to share my work and findings with my peers.

 I love working at Paignton Zoo.
 I have a great team who I really enjoy working with.
 There is a great team spirit at the zoo with different departments helping and assisting each other on a daily basis.